Kondo effect in twisted bilayer graphene: Conclusions

 \section{Conclusions}

-In this paper, we have studied the physics of a single magnetic impurity in tBLG at, and close to, the magic angle.
-We find a surprisingly rich range of behavior, rooted in the unique evolution of the tBLG density of states.
+In this paper, we have studied the physics of a single magnetic impurity in TBG at, and close to, the magic angle.
+We find a surprisingly rich range of behavior, rooted in the unique evolution of the TBG density of states.
 It is interesting to note that there is no Kondo screened ground state in general, only at the magic angle.
 However, the signatures at finite temperature relevant to experiment show highly nontrivial structure due to the interplay between van Hove and Dirac physics on the level of a strongly correlated quantum impurity problem.
-Close to the magic angle, the tBLG host density of states at different energy scales yields different limits of paradigmatic Kondo models -- from logarithmic and power-law diverging Kondo to pseudogap vanishing Kondo.
+Close to the magic angle, the TBG host density of states at different energy scales yields different limits of paradigmatic Kondo models -- from logarithmic and power-law diverging Kondo to pseudogap vanishing Kondo.
 The subtle renormalization group flow between these limits shows up in the temperature and energy dependence of physical observables.

-The impurity physics we uncover should be detectable in STM experiments.
-Indeed we argue that the impurity response in tBLG gives a very clear signature of magic angle physics.
-Magnetic impurities may therefore prove useful as highly sensitive \textit{in-situ} probes for such moir\'{e} materials.
+The behavior we uncover should be detectable in STM experiments.
+Indeed we argue that the impurity response in TBG gives a very clear signature of magic angle physics.
+Magnetic impurities may therefore prove useful as highly sensitive \textit{in-situ} probes for moir\'{e} materials.

-An interesting direction of future research is the role of the RKKY interaction between multiple magnetic impurities in tBLG, and how it competes with the Kondo effect of individual impurities near the magic angle.
+An interesting direction of future research is the role of the RKKY interaction between multiple magnetic impurities in TBG, and how it competes with the Kondo effect of individual impurities near the magic angle.

+Although van Hove-boosted Kondo physics may be observable in other systems (including 3d bulk metals \cite{igoshev2019giant,igoshev2022giant} with magnetic impurities), we note that TBG stands out as a uniquely tunable platform.
+Furthermore, TBG also allows one to study the complex interplay of these effects with Dirac physics.